 The City will place a current official seal on scales that pass inspection.
 You cannot use scales that fail inspection.

-Fee amounts for scales inspected by the Department of Consumer Affairs are below.
+Fee amounts for scales inspected by the Department of Consumer and Worker Protection are below.

 - $20 per scale for scales up to and including 15 kg (33 lb) capacity